 We ensure all staff are aware of which children are eligible for the Pupil Premium and they provide additional, regular and targeted support for these children.
 Passports are created to share with parents which celebrate the uniqueness of each child and help us unpick the challenges that child faces.
 CPD is provided to focus on addressing the challenges identified in order to provide high quality teaching for all and subsequently to raise attainment.
 A large proportion of our funding is spent on staffing.
 This can include support in the classroom and also through interventions.
 In addition, we use the services of The South West Herts Partnership who provide family workers who can support parents and children in school and at home.
 We also have a designated Forces Liaison Mentor who acts as a point of contact for our Forces community, provides pastoral support for our Service children and runs our Forces club, which greatly benefits our Forces families.

-You can see our Pupil Premium Impact Report for 2020-2021 by clicking on the link below:
+You can see our Pupil Premium Strategy Plan for 2021-2024 by clicking on the link below:

 Free School Meals